-The Government is consulting on proposed changes to the National Planning Policy Framework.
-Consultation runs for 10 weeks closing on the 2nd March 2023.
+The Government is consulting on proposed changes to Local Plan Making.
+The consultation runs for 3 months closing on the 18th of October 2023.

-The changes currently proposed are limited in their extent with a more substantial review promised at a later stage.
-The HUDU team will be working with the London Integrated Care Boards to respond to the consultation and the final response will be published on our website.
-We welcome partners sharing their view on the proposed changes and particularly how they support improving health and wellbeing and addressing health inequalities, and what further changes might be included to this end.
+Some of the changes currently proposed are limited in their extent with a more substantial review promised at a later stage.
+The HUDU team will be working with London’s five Integrated Care Boards to respond to the consultation and the final response will be published on our website.
+We welcome partners sharing their view on the proposed changes and particularly how they support improving health and wellbeing and addressing health inequalities, and what further changes should be included to this end.